-Our colleague Gen. (ret) Dave Turner, who commanded the Army Corps of Engineers South Atlantic and South Pacific Divisions, discusses federal infrastructure policy in this 2021 webinar sponsored by the Presidential Management Alumni Association.
-Drawing on his 35 years in the Army Corps of Engineers, Dave explains how Corps policies impact approval, construction, and management of federal infrastructure projects.
+Our colleague Gen. (ret) Dave Turner, who commanded the Army Corps of Engineers South Atlantic and South Pacific Divisions, discussed federal infrastructure in this 2021 webinar sponsored by the Presidential Management Alumni Association.
+Dave explains how Corps policies impact approval, construction and management of infrastructure projects.

 The late Gen. (ret) Merdith “Bo” Temple, who was Acting Commanding General of the Army Corps of Engineers before joining Dawson, was featured in this 2020 video on climate and flooding published by the NY-based Foreign Policy Association.
 Bo explained engineering challenges with rising sea levels.

 In 2019, Brig.
 Gen. (ret) Dave Turner joined the Dawson team, bringing his extensive knowledge of Corps policy.
 Here’s a video that the University of Central Missouri, Dave’s alma Mater, created in 2014 when it bestowed on Dave its Distinguished Alumnus Award.

 Gen. (ret) Bob Flowers, who joined us in 2013 after serving as 50th Commander of the Army Corps of Engineers, explains next steps for Florida and Houston clean-up, permitting and rebuilding after Hurricanes Irma and Harvey.
 (FOX News, September 12, 2017)

 Our colleague Gen. (ret) Don Riley, who commanded Army Corps of Engineers Emergency Response operations from 2004 to 2008, discusses the Corps’ actions after Harvey and Irma.
 (FOX News, September 7, 2017)